 Federal Benefit Levels.
-In general, SSI beneficiaries with no countable income receive the maximum monthly federal benefit rate (FBR), \$500 in 1999 (\$751 for jointly eligible couples).
-The FBR is adjusted automatically each January by the cost-of-living index used to adjust all Social Security (OASDI) benefits.
+Each eligible SSI beneficiary in his/her own household with no other countable income received a Federal cash payment of \$545 per month in 2002 (\$817 for jointly eligible couples).
+The Federal SSI benefit is increased each January by the cost-of-living index used to adjust all Social Security (OASDI) benefits.
 Although the original objective of the SSI program was to guarantee an income at the poverty level, from the beginning, the federal minimum SSI benefit was set below the official Bureau of the Census poverty line.
-Excluding state supplementation, SSI payments represent about 75 percent of the poverty threshold for an eligible individual, and about 90 percent of the threshold for an eligible couple; these percentages have remained relatively constant over time (U.S. House of Representatives 1998).
+Excluding state supplementation, SSI payments represent about 75 percent of the poverty threshold for an eligible individual, and about 90 percent of the threshold for an eligible couple; these percentages have remained relatively constant over time.25